sixcrm/SixCRMServerless/controllers/analytics/queries/transactions_revenue_details/README.md

-# Transactions paging tied to the summary transactions reports
+# Transactions paging query tied to the transactions summary (revenue) report

 ____